The culture didn’t need another platform.

 - Good Guy, Bad Guy Dichotomy

 Though the show’s been on for two months, it’s already gained hundreds and thousands of daily viewers and artists have begun utilizing the show as a promotional tool.
-Though the longevity and controversy around the show’s personalities are questioned, as of now, this show is great for hip-hop.
-It’s the first successful hip-hop show and, hopefully, it can grow to be the source for viewership and online commentary for years to come.
+And despite the questions of longevity and the controversy surrounding the show’s two personalities present.
+As of now, Everyday Struggle is great for hip-hop.
+It’s the first successful hip-hop show and, hopefully, it can grow to be the preeminent source for viewership and online commentary for years to come.